 Inspect the overall condition of the winch carefully.
 Be patient.
 Don’t hurry!

 If the winch is painted, how does the paint look like?
-Is the paint look rusty?
+Does the paint look rusty?

 What’s the condition of the winch cable?
 Make sure if it’s the original cable and how old it is.
 If it’s a synthetic rope, then carefully check if there are any fraying or tears.
 Replacement of cable can cost a lot.
 If the cable is synthetic, then it’s even more expensive.